piotrekpa/AndroidInterface/README.md

 Remeber that this method:
 *	must be of a void type,
 * the last argument must be a string variable - this is the callback,
 * returns results by executing this.runCallback(String callback, JSONArray results) method.
-The result is an optional argument;
+The result is an optional argument

 	import org.json.JSONArray;